Prison Puppies... UNLEASHED

 Getting Ready for the Real World

 Inmates provide the puppies with socialization by bringing the dogs with them whenever possible.
 Whether going to a medical appointment, the TV lounge, or the family and friends visiting room, the handler usually has the puppy right by his or her side.
 Frequently visiting new locations helps the puppies become familiar with new surroundings.
 Some program instructors are even granted permission to bring hats, umbrellas, skateboards, and battery-operated toys into the prison so the puppies can be socialized to “everyday items” that are used outside the facility.
-When the weekend approaches, puppies go home with a volunteer, who socializes them to car rides, traffic noise, visit stores, restaurants, and hospitals so that they will be confident wherever their future veteran partner will go.
+When the weekend approaches, puppies go home with a volunteer, who socializes them to car rides, traffic noise, store visits, restaurants, and hospitals so that they will be confident wherever their future veteran partner will go.
 Once the program instructors feel as if the puppies have grown up and matured appropriately, the dogs then are assessed for final training and client matching.
-Statistics have shown that prison-raised dogs are typically skilled highly enough that they are able to go through the final training process in half the normal time of a home-raised dog.
+Statistics have shown that prison-raised dogs are typically skilled highly enough that they can go through the final training process in half the normal time of a home-raised dog.
 With the inmates able to provide consistent training at an elevated level (simply because of the amount of time) they are able to devote most of their time and energy to the dogs.
 Thus, enabling the program to place dogs faster to people in need (America’s VetDogs; World Class Service Dogs).

 The Impact on Inmates and Puppies

-The influence each of the Prison PUP Programs have on the inmates is tremendous.
+The influence each of the Prison PUP Programs has on the inmates is tremendous.
 Even the officers and inmates who do not participate in the program report that the presence of the puppies changes the atmosphere for everyone.
 The programs not only train more service dogs for disabled veterans but provide an avenue for inmates to give back to the community during their incarceration.
 The skill set inmates are taught during this program helps them upon their release back into society as well as reduces the recidivism rate (Patriot Paws Service Dogs; World Class Service Dogs).
-Jails and prisons can unfortunately hold a bad and stereotypical reputation for not allowing enough room to grow or space for rehabilitation.
+Jails and prisons can, unfortunately, hold a bad and stereotypical reputation for not allowing enough room to grow or space for rehabilitation.
 Luckily, the locations that offer opportunities such as the Prison Puppy Program help inmates prepare for the outside world.
 They are giving back to their community while providing the gift of a service dog to a person in need.

 The NEADS program has benefited the institution tremendously.
 The inmates involved in the program get a really positive impact from the training and life skills they receive.
 When the inmates have the opportunity to meet the client who is adopting the puppy, the inmate sees the impact their hard work has had and is proud of providing a positive benefit to someone else.
 It’s a huge amount of reparation that they feel they can contribute.Colette GoguenSuperintendent, DOC